mrlynn/faux-cv/README.md

 npx faux-cv -t ./my-template.mustache
 ```

-## Programmatic Usage
+## 📚 Programmatic Usage

-You can also use faux-cv as a library in your Node.js projects:
+You can use faux-cv as a library in your Node.js projects:

 ```javascript
 const { generateResume } = require('faux-cv');